PoisotLab/ms_betacov_mapping/README.md

 The greatest evolutionary potential for zoonotic emergence exists where pathogen pools have a high genetic diversity and high propensity for cross-species transmission.
-In our framework, emergence risk is therefore maximized under higher phylogenetic diversity (viruses are exposes to different host clades), higher host uniqueness (viruses are experiencing novel, heterogeneous host traits combinations), and low to medium viral sharing (host-virus pairs can coevolve independently, but divergent viruses may still have opportunities for
+In our framework, emergence risk is therefore maximized under higher phylogenetic diversity (viruses are exposed to different host clades), higher host uniqueness (viruses are experiencing novel, heterogeneous host traits combinations), and low to medium viral sharing (host-virus pairs can coevolve independently, but divergent viruses may still have opportunities for